Counterinsurgency in Northern Afghanistan: Post-Halmazag

 In late 2010 it became soon clear that the coalition would end its offensive activities in Afghanistan no later than by the last quarter 2014.
-With five infantry battalions now at its disposal, RC-N proceeded to secure the gains scored thus far.
-Fierce fighting – though less frequent in total due to the now-strong coalition presence – continued throughout 2011, with the Talibans' focus of operations shifting towards Baghlan province for a time until it came to a near-halt in late 2011.
-While this was regarded by some observers as a clear indication of the German success in the region, the insurgents continued to show their strength from time to time; perhaps their worst blow dealt to the Germans took place on May 28, 2011, when Major General Markus Kneip, NATO's highest-ranking officer in the northern part of Afghanistan, was seriously wounded in an attack.
+With five infantry battalions now at its disposal, RC-North proceeded to secure the gains scored thus far.
+Fierce fighting – though less frequent in total due to the now-strong coalition presence – continued throughout 2011, with the Taliban's focus of operations shifting towards Baghlan Province for a time until it came to a near-halt in late 2011.
+While this was regarded by some observers as a clear indication of the German and American success in the region, the insurgents continued to show their strength from time to time; perhaps their worst blow dealt to the Germans took place on May 28, 2011, when Major General Markus Kneip, NATO's highest-ranking officer in the northern part of Afghanistan, was seriously wounded in an attack.
 Two soldiers of Kneip's entourage and several Afghans were also killed that day.
 Kneip is the highest ranking WIA of the Afghanistan War.

+A major operation into Dahana-e-Ghuri began in early December 2010 to eliminate the final Taliban stronghold in Baghlan.
+Lasting a month until early January, Blacksheep Company of the 10th Mountain led the operation, with the German Army's TF Kunduz, a KSK element, a Hungarian PRT, and an Afghan National Army battalion moved into the valley.
+Immediately, they were engaged by Taliban forces.
+Progress was slow, with IEDs dotting the single dirt road.
+Contact was daily, with the coalition force sustaining multiple casualties during the intense fighting.
+At the end of the operation in early January 2011, a Combat Outpost was established deep within the valley and the Taliban forces routed.